 For an early start, attend one of the many free breakfast barbecues, followed by a barbecue lunch and then complete your day by competing in the Baynton Gift and watching an Australian film in the open evening air.

 If you're involved with a community group that's planning to hold a free Australia Day event, you can apply for an Australia Day Grant of up to $500.
-Applications are now open and will close Wednesday 31 October.
+Applications are now closed for 2019.
 A report will be presented to the Ordinary Council Meeting on Wednesday 19 December 2018 with all applicants notified after that date.

 For more information on planning an Australia Day event, see: National Australia Day Council